HacKanCuBa/passphrase-py/man/passphrase.md

 generate a password of the specified length from all printable or selected characters

-**--use-uppercase**
+**--use-uppercase** \[USE_UPPERCASE\]

-use uppercase characters for password generation
+use uppercase characters for password generation or give the amount of uppercase characters in the passphrase: positive for that many uppercase characters, negative for all uppercase except that many, and zero or no input for all uppercase

 **--use-lowercase**